GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: METHOD

 \subsubsection{Datasets}

 Fig. \ref{fig:dataset} displays example data from our dataset.
-We collected teleoperation data from skilled drivers by using our simulated teleoperation system.
+We collected teleoperation data from {five} skilled drivers by using our simulated teleoperation system.
 Skilled drivers were requested to teleoperate on the simulated platform.
 Three canyon terrains were randomly selected for each driving task.
-The collected data comprised CI, SI, and LI.
-CI is the input from the steering wheel and pedals.
-The accelerator and brake pedals were combined with maximum accelerator and brake input of 1 and -1, respectively.
-SI is the speed and rotation of the platform.
-As a result, in 82 minutes, the driving data of 48965 time steps were collected and used for training.
+The collected data comprised {control input}, {state input}, and {LiDAR point cloud input}, where {control input} is the input from the steering wheel and pedals, {state input} is the speed and rotation of the platform, and {LiDAR point cloud input} is the input from the LiDAR.
+We combined the inputs from the accelerator and brake pedals by setting the accelerator pedal input value as positive and the brake pedal input value as negative.
+In conclusion, the pedal input value was between -1 and 1.
+As a result, in 82 minutes, the driving data of 48965 timesteps were collected and used for training.